 If you like to ride fast, you’ll be happy with the Ninebot S' top speed of 10 mph.
 However, you do have to complete a New Rider Tutorial first, which initially limits your speed to 4.3mph.
 Once that’s done, you can accelerate.
 There is also an auto-braking system that kicks in once you reach the top speed, which can be surprising and annoying.

 The dual-motor system is a powerful 800 watts, which also allows the off-road self-balancing scooter to go up hills with 15-degree angles.
 The battery holds enough juice to power 13.7 miles, depending on the rider’s weight and terrain type.
-Charge time is four hours, which is on the longer side.
+The charge time is four hours, which is on the longer side.
 For any obstacles you face on the road, the 10.5-inch pneumatic air-filled tires are more than capable.

 In terms of construction, the Segway Ninebot S is built to last.
 It has an aircraft-grade magnesium alloy frame able to hold up to 220 pounds.